Affiliated Faculty

 Charles Coe

-Coe was a 2017 artist in residence for the city of Boston, where he created an oral history project focused on residents of Mission Hill.
-He is poetry editor of "Multiplicity," an online literary journal published by Bay Path University, and associate editor of "About Place," an online literary journal published by Black Earth Institute.
-He serves on the steering committee of the Boston chapter of the National Writers Union, a labor union for freelance writers and editors.
+Coe was a 2017 artist-in-residence for the city of Boston, where he created an oral history project focused on residents of Mission Hill.
+He has been named a "Literary Light" by the associates of the Boston Public Library.
+He is an adjunct professor at Salve Regina and at Bay Path University, where he teaches in both MFA writing programs.
+He serves on the steering committee of the Boston chapter of the National Writers Union, a labor union that serves freelance writers.

 Ann Hood